Healing Voices on the Way to Re-discovery

 Will melt away."

 I invite you to reflect on the heroes in your life.
 What qualities do they possess?
 How do they navigate the world?
-What about them inspires and awe you?
-Now, consider that all the qualities and ways of being they demonstrate are also within you.
+What about them inspires and awes you?
+Now consider that all those admirable qualities are also within you.

-I leave you with some food for thought: Could it be that you are not any less than the heroes you admire?
-What if the beliefs that say you are not like them are the real 'villains'?
-What if these healing thoughts are reminders of your journey to rediscovering your wholeness?
+Take a moment to ponder this: Could it be that you are no less than the heroes you admire?
+What if the beliefs that tell you you aren't like them are the real 'villains'?
+These healing thoughts could serve as reminders of your journey to rediscover your wholeness.
 How are you already being your own hero right now?

-Continue to search for that hero within you.
+Continue the search for that hero within you.
 You are worthy of recognition and admiration.

 Lyrics source: Mariah Carey from the song 'Hero'